TABLE OF CONTENTS

 Nitrate is an organic or inorganic compound that is a derivative of the elements of nitrogen and oxygen.
 Inorganic nitrates are formed by bacteria and are typically used as the main ingredient in fertilizers in agriculture (Collins Dictionary; Businessdictionary.com).
 On the other hand, organic nitrates are manufactured compounds that are generally used in explosives (Businessdictionary.com).
 When consumed, nitrates, along with water are converted into nitric oxide in the human body.

-Nitrates and Nitrites, which is often used synonymously, is the main substance that gives processed or cured meats such as sausages, bologna, bacon, etc, their pink or reddish hue.
-It is also used to protect cured meats against lipid oxidation (Govari et. al, 2018).
+Nitrates and Nitrites, which are often used synonymously, are the main substance that gives processed or cured meats such as sausages, bologna, bacon, etc, their pink or reddish hue.
+It also protects cured meats against lipid oxidation (Govari et. al, 2018).

 Nonetheless, research contents that foods which naturally contain nitrates should not be fed to children under three (3) months old as these foods can be contaminated with higher levels of nitrates due to the use of fertilizers or manure(Preboth, 2005).